PederZzen/Rick_and_Morty/README.md

-# Rick and Morty API Fetch
+# Rick and Morty API

+## A simple test of fetch method with vanilla JavaScript